 Your life will be changed when you start poaching shrimp.
 Besides grilling, this is hands down my favorite way to cook shrimp.
 It’s so fool-proof and you get the JUICIEST shrimp imaginable.

 I love that you can get such high quality frozen shrimp.
 I always have frozen raw, deveined, peeled shrimp in my freezer.
 If I’m grilling it, I thaw the shrimp under running water for five minutes but if you’re poaching shrimp, you don’t even have to thaw it!
-You plunge frozen shrimp right into the still water and pop on the lid.
-I mean honestly, this is easier than boiling noodles!

 The shrimp is done when it’s pink with no grey tint left.
 Don’t you love that about shrimp?
 If only every food changed color when it’s done.
 It’s like shrimp came out of Oz or something.

 You could add aromatics to the water if you want but I find that entirely unnecessary because I’m almost always dipping shrimp into sauce or adding it to pasta or tacos or a dish with a lot of flavor happening.
-Kick it up a notch by using your shrimp to make my famous Marinated Shrimp!
+Kick it up a notch by using your shrimp to make my famous Marinated Shrimp

 Water